kschuler/ling001/index.md

 ### Discussion question instructions

-* Please post on [Canvas](https://canvas.upenn.edu/) by midnight on Monday before class.
+* Please post 5-8 discussion questions on [Canvas](https://canvas.upenn.edu/) by midnight on Monday before class.
+Your questions should reflect your understanding and thoughts on the assigned readings and will serve as the basis for our in-class discussion.
+These posting are meant to be very informal – a simple list of questions will suffice, but a narrative style is fine, too, if you prefer that.
+There are no formatting restrictions.

 ### Research proposal instructions